Veronique Renard: Gender transition

-In 1984, at age 18, Renard learned from the Amsterdam Gender Team that she was most likely the youngest person in the world to receive complete contemporary GRS.
+In 1984, at age 18, Renard learned from the Amsterdam Gender Team that she was most likely the youngest person in the world to receive a neovaginoplasty.
 In October 1984, the Dutch Government granted Renard permission to have her gender corrected on her birth certificate.
-Renard is most likely the first post-operative trans woman in the world to be legally recognized as a female.
+Renard claimed she was probably the first post-operative trans woman in the world to be legally recognized as a female.

-In the early 1980s, Louis Gooren, a professor, put pressure on the Dutch parliament to discuss the option of legal recognition of post-operative transsexuals in the Netherlands.
-The Netherlands became one of the first countries in the world to legally and fully recognise post-operative transsexuals by accepting a new law in 1985.
+In the early 1980s, Louis Gooren put pressure on the Dutch parliament to discuss the option of legal recognition of post-operative trans people in the Netherlands.
+The Netherlands became one of the first countries in the world to legally and fully recognise post-operative trans people by accepting a new law in 1985.

-Fearing rejection and discrimination, Renard never volunteered to mention her gender reassignment to friends, colleagues and lovers.
+Fearing rejection and discrimination, Renard never volunteered to mention her trans status to friends, colleagues and lovers.

 Career

 1982–1999

 Renard started her career in 1982 working for a local travel agency.
 Thereafter she was employed as a management assistant with Philips Electronics and Mercedes Benz.
 As from 1984 she held various functions with the University of Utrecht.
 In 1987 she moved to working as the personal assistant of the vice president of Amdahl Netherlands.
 In 1989 Renard was hired by Amdahl's main competitor IBM.
 As she felt dissatisfied with IBM's corporate atmosphere, she found new employment with TNT-XP.
 Renard left the company after 6 months.
 In 1990, while working as a temp for ExpoConsult, she was contacted by a business partner of ExpoConsult, the US-based publisher Conway Data Inc. The president asked her to set up a European branch office, launch a European edition of their business magazine Site Selection, and represent the organisation at international events.
 She also functioned as the administrator of Industrial Development Research Council (IDRC) Europe.
 In 1994 Renard left the company in order to concentrate on her academic studies.
 She attained a Ph.D. in Dutch Literature in 1997.
 In 1997 Renard started working as an office manager for Lucent Technologies.
-Five months later, Renard was informed by one of her colleagues that there were rumours within the organisation regarding Renard's alleged transsexualism and upcoming lay-off.
+Five months later, Renard was informed by one of her colleagues that there were rumours within the organisation regarding Renard's alleged trans status and upcoming lay-off.
 Renard threatened Lucent to take them to court, accusing them of discrimination.
 The dispute was settled out of court.
 Renard's last employment started in January 1999 as an office and relocation manager with Davilex, a fast-growing computer game company which was in the process of building a new head office.
 Days after Renard successfully completed the company's relocation project, the president asked her to leave the company.
-Renard received word that the board of directors found out about her transsexualism.
+Renard received word that the board of directors found out about her being trans.
 Renard threatened Davilex to take them to court and make a major media hype out of her dismissal.
 Davilex and Renard's lawyers eventually settled the case out of court.